-&lt;sup>1Office of Management and Budget's (OMB) definition of the PIA taken from guidance on implementing the privacy provisions of the E-Government Act of 2002 (see OMB memo of M-03-22 dated September 26, 2003).
+$^{ m I}$ Office of Management and Budget's (OMB) definition of the PIA taken from guidance on implementing the privacy provisions of the E-Government Act of 2002 (see OMB memo of M-03-22 dated September 26, 2003).

-- Analyzing both technical and legal compliance with applicable privacy law and regulations, as well as accepted privacy policy; and - Providing documentation on the flow of personal information and information requirements within DOT systems.
+- Making informed policy and system design or procurement decisions.
+These decisions must be based on an understanding of privacy risk, and of options available for mitigating that risk; - Accountability for privacy issues; - Analyzing both technical and legal compliance with applicable privacy law and regulations, as well as accepted privacy policy; and - Providing documentation on the flow of personal information and information requirements within DOT systems.